-The grant date fair value of a PSU, which is based on quoted market value of the Company's Class A common stock on the grant date and the number of shares expected to be earned according to the level of achievement of performance measures, is recognized on a graded vesting basis over the applicable performance or service period.
+The grant date fair value of a PSU is based on quoted market value of the Company's Class A common stock on the grant date or estimated using the Monte Carlo simulation.
+PSUs reflect a relative total shareholder return measure, such that the Company's total shareholder return relative to a comparator group is the performance condition that determines the number of shares (if any) ultimately issued upon vesting.
+Compensation expense is recognized on a graded vesting basis over the applicable performance or service period.
 The performance or service period for awards granted is three years.

-Activity for PSUs for the year ended December 31, 2022 is as follows:
+Activity for PSUs for the year ended December 31, 2023 was as follows:

-Class A Common Stock Weighted Avera Date Fair 0

-Unvested at December 31, 2021 498,363 \$ 20.16

-Granted 390,227 16.72

-Forfeited 254,567 17.32

-Vested -

-Unvested at December 31, 2022 634,023 19.19
+Class A Common Stock (1) Weighted Average Grant Date Fair Value Unvested at December 31, 2022 634,023 \$ 19.19 Granted 1,102,497 8.87 Forfeited 253,729 22.88 Vested Unvested at December 31, 2023 1,482,791 10.88

-(1) Represent shares to be paid out at target level.
+(1) Represent shares to be paid out at 100% target level.